 One explanation for the genesis and prevalence of religions in the world is that they help to organize communities and to codify the values and priorities we intend to pass on to successive generations.
 Religious beliefs and practices are a means of enculturation, a vehicle for communicating what matters to a community.
 They are also reliable identity markers by which a group can clearly delineate what puts you in…or out of…the group.

-Put differently, religion can be viewed as an outgrowth of tribalism.
-It is a social tool, a sort of intangible technology that we developed for encapsulating and transmitting whatever matters most to our communities.
+Religion is an outgrowth of tribalism.
+It is a social tool, a sort of intangible technology that we developed for encapsulating and transmitting what matters most to our communities.
 We are a fundamentally social species, so it should come as no surprise that we would hold most dearly those practices which most effectively preserve our values and our collective identity.

 I can think of no better way to keep a culture from changing too much, or too fast, than ascribing divine authority to it.
 When you think about it this way, a whole lot more things start to make sense.
 For starters, here are three things we learn from thinking this way.